Working in the UK for EU Citizens

 - New points-based immigration policy for all immigrants wishing to work in the UK after 1 January 2021.

-- Recruiting staff from the EU will change significantly.
+- Recruiting staff from the EU has changed significantly.

 Moving to the UK to work